 Our server was kind enough to help walk us through the menu and I freely admit that we were easily swayed by her suggestions.
 Despite having had lunch a few hours earlier, we decided on a few beers and a snack.

-Already on this trip I’m drinking way more beer than I normally ever would back at home.
+Already on this trip, I’m drinking way more beer than I normally ever would back at home (I don’t even need my fake ID due to the lower drinking age here).
 After all, I’m more of a girly drink kind of girl, but how could I possibly pass up a cold German beer while in Germany?
 The dark beers, like the one I had at Regensburger Weissbräuhaus, was so good I decided to give it another go while in Passau.
 There’s nothing, and I do mean absolutely nothing, better on a hot day than a fantastic German beer and a hot pretzel with Obatzda except maybe pretzels and beer in Passau, Germany!

 What is Obatzda?
 It’s a Bavarian cheese delicacy that’s made by mixing two thirds aged soft cheese, usually Camembert and one third butter.
 Add to that some traditional seasonings like sweet or hot paprika, salt, and pepper as well a small amount of beer, mix until smooth, and your Obatzda is ready to eat.
 Obatzda is an example of Bavarian biergarten food and is eaten spread on bread or like here, pretzels.
 This salty, rich tasting snack coats the tongue and definitely makes you want to drink beer.
 More beer, more beer!
 (Germany I hear you loud and clear!)

 While drinking and noshing on our pretzels and Obatzda, we kept a close eye on Viking Atla to make sure she didn’t sail away without us.